• Venison Loin

 A cut worthy of any celebratory meal, venison loin is prepared from the venison saddle, with the eye of the loin carefully removed from the bone and expertly trimmed of any sinew by our butchery team.

-Similar in size to a whole fillet of beef, venison loin can be treated in much the same way.
-For best results, cook over high heat to rare or medium, followed by a generous resting period.
+Similar in size to a whole fillet of beef, wild venison loin can be treated in much the same way.
+For best results, sear over high heat to rare or medium, followed by a generous resting period to allow the tender texture and deep gamey flavour to develop fully.

-It’s excellent as steaks, cooked as above, and paired with wild mushrooms and creamed celeriac, or a salad of beetroot, horseradish, and watercress.
-Alternatively, simply season with coarse sea salt, cracked black pepper, and fresh thyme leaves before searing the whole loin and slicing thinly for a wonderfully alternative carpaccio.
+This lean, flavourful cut is excellent as venison steaks, seared and served with wild mushrooms and creamed celeriac, or paired with a salad of beetroot, horseradish, and watercress.
+Alternatively, season with coarse sea salt, cracked black pepper, and fresh thyme, sear the whole venison loin, and slice thinly for a wonderfully alternative carpaccio.

-Cooked gently over charcoal with dried herbs, such as sage or rosemary, then to be eaten with olives, almonds and preserved lemons would take venison to a more Mediterranean table while roasting and serving with ceps and apples delivers pure autumn joy.
-Continuing into this season and chestnut risotto would do well to be crowned with such fine meat, perhaps even a braised ossobuco-style cross cut of the haunch.
+Cooked gently over charcoal with dried herbs such as sage or rosemary, and served with olives, almonds, and preserved lemons, takes venison to a more Mediterranean table.
+Alternatively, roasting and pairing with ceps and apples delivers pure autumn joy.
+Continuing into the season, a chestnut risotto crowned with such fine meat would be a perfect winter dish - perhaps even with a braised, ossobuco-style cross-cut of the haunch.

-Loin is wonderful sliced thinly then tossed in a pokey salad of watercress and horseradish or cut more thickly and laid upon toasted sourdough rubbed with garlic with salsa verde and fresh goat's curd.
+Sliced thinly, venison loin works beautifully in a peppery salad of watercress and horseradish, or cut thickly and laid upon toasted sourdough rubbed with garlic, finished with salsa verde and fresh goat’s curd.

-Served with burnt spring greens or perhaps a Chinese-style wood ear or oyster mushroom and cucumber vinegar salad and finishing it with a very hot Szechuan pepper oil and it is delicious.
+For something different, serve with burnt spring greens or a Chinese-style wood ear or oyster mushroom and cucumber vinegar salad, finishing with a very hot Sichuan pepper oil for an exciting contrast of flavours.

-Raw venison is deliciously invigorating!
-For those foraging enthusiasts, try mixing it with finely chopped wild dittander, black mustard leaves or wild garlic.
-Young fresh ceps grated raw over the top will also deliver a wildly pleasing and clean tasting joy.
+Raw venison is invigorating.
+For foraging enthusiasts, try mixing it with finely chopped wild dittander, black mustard leaves, or wild garlic.
+Grating young, fresh ceps raw over the top delivers a wildly pleasing and clean-tasting joy.

-All fungi from hedgehog mushrooms and chanterelles to truffles are fabulous with venison saddle, especially if joined by a flavoursome jus and simple, super crisp duck fat roast potatoes with parsley and garlic.
+All fungi, from hedgehog mushrooms and chanterelles to truffles, pair beautifully with venison saddle, particularly when served with a flavoursome jus and super-crisp duck fat roast potatoes with parsley and garlic.

-A well-prepared Venison Wellington can be a fiddlier approach but will certainly deliver good things especially alongside a good gravy and a celeriac and apple purée.
+A well-prepared Venison Wellington may be a fiddlier approach, but it will certainly deliver good things, especially alongside a rich gravy and a smooth celeriac and apple purée.

-Cold smoked with juniper and pine salt and then sliced very thinly to be served with a soft egg and charred dressed leeks is sublime.
+For something truly sublime, try cold smoking the venison loin with juniper and pine salt, then slicing it very thinly to be served with a soft egg and charred, dressed leeks.

 Ingredients